accelazh/accelazh.github.io/_posts/2014-04-1-Devstack-Config-And-Pitfalls.md

 Scripts to Start/Stop Nova
 ===

 On default, openstack services (by devstack) log to screen.
 Devstack write screen log down to /opt/stack/logs/screen/\*.
-But, by using these scripts, nova log is written to /var/log/nova/\* (**you have to create the folder permission**).
+But, by using these scripts, nova log is written to /var/log/nova/\* (**you have to assign right permission**).

   * Start nova - startnova.sh
     ```